BZoennchen/supercollider-book/_sources/chapters/supercollider/pattern.md

 There are many different ``Pattern``, I will only discuss some of them which I find most important.
 In fact, the official [documentation of SuperCollider](https://doc.sccode.org/) is not always super helpful but the tutorial [Understanding Streams, Patterns and Events](https://doc.sccode.org/Tutorials/Streams-Patterns-Events1.html) is an excellent source to get started.

-I use two ``SynthDefs`` for the following examples.
-One simple beep generated by a sine wave and a percussive drum-like synth.
 TODO!